-- Approval for initiating new courses is secured through the use of a petition in Curriculog.
+1. Approval for initiating new courses is secured through the use of a petition in Curriculog.
 Each new course proposed must be listed on a separate petition.
 The proposal is to be prepared as a petition by members of the department, and must be approved by a majority of the department as well as by the college curriculum committee of the discipline concerned.
 A department is defined for this purpose as an academic discipline.
-In the case of a cross-listed course the approval must include a majority of eligible voting faculty from each department involved in the course. - 2.
-The ORIGINAL petition must be submitted in Curriculog .
-Once the petition is launched, the petition must be approved by a majority of the department's faculty, the department chair, the college curriculum committee, and the college dean before the petition is reviewed by the University Curriculum Committee.
+In the case of a cross-listed course the approval must include a majority of eligible voting faculty from each department involved in the course.

+2. The ORIGINAL of the petition must be submitted in Curriculog[®].
+Once the petition is launched, the petition must be approved by a majority of the department's faculty, the department chair, the college curriculum committee, the college dean before the petition is reviewed by the University Curriculum Committee.

 If the petition does involve a program in elementary or secondary education which is on, or will be placed on, the state approved list of majors, minors or electives, the petition must also be approved by the dean of the Pott College of Science, Engineering, and Education.
-The dean may also require information that shows how the new course relates to those already existing.
-In this event, the course must be submitted to the dean in the format requested by the state for evaluation.
+The dean may also require information that shows how the new program relates to those already existing.
+In this event, the course or program must be submitted to the dean in the format requested by the state for evaluation.

-a.
-If the course is proposed for core credit, a petition for Core 39 must also be launched in Curriculog for review by the Core 39 Council.
-Please refer to the procedures for modifying the University Core Curriculum section for more information.

-- 3. In evaluating petitions, the University Curriculum Committee will extend invitations to the originator and concerned faculty members to attend committee meetings and may request additional information which it considers necessary.
-Petitions are available for review by all faculty and affected parties through Curriculog®.
-After approval by the University Curriculum Committee, the petition will be reviewed for final approval by the provost.
-At the end of the academic year, a summary report of all petitions will be submitted to Faculty Senate by the chair of the University Curriculum Committee. - 4.
-Approvals at each level of review are maintained in Curriculog and curricular changes will appear in the next published academic bulletin.
+- a.
+If the course is proposed for core credit, a petition for Core 39 must also be launched in Curriculog® for review by the Core 39 Council.
+Please refer to section G for more information. - 3.
+In evaluating petitions, the University Curriculum Committee will extend invitations to the originator and concerned faculty members to attend committee meetings and may request additional information which it considers necessary.
+Petitions are available f or review by all faculty and affected parties through Curriculog®.
+Upon approval by the University Curriculum Committee, a summary report of all petitions will be submitted to Faculty Senate at the end of each academic year.
+The petition will be reviewed for final approval by the provost. - 4.
+Approvals at each level of review are maintained in Curriculog® and curricular changes will appear in the next published academic bulletin.